 Write an LLC Operating Agreement

-Unlike sole proprietorship and other business entities, An LLC requires an operating agreement.
+Unlike sole proprietorship and other business entities, a limited liability company requires a Washington LLC operating agreement.

-It is important to have a written agreement in place so that all members are aware of their rights and responsibilities.
+This document is important to have a written agreement in place so all members know their rights and responsibilities.

-The LLC Operating Agreement can be amended as needed to reflect changes in the business.
+The agreement can be amended as needed to reflect changes in the business.

-The executor of an LLC is responsible for a variety of tasks, including filing paperwork, reporting changes to government agencies, and filing an operating agreement.
+The executor of a limited liability company is responsible for a variety of tasks, including filing paperwork, reporting changes to government agencies, and filing operating agreements.

 What Is an Authorized Person in an LLC?

-An authorized person is a member or an individual who may or may not hold membership but have other roles in the LLC, such as signing legal documents, participating in the board of directors meeting, and approving business transactions.
+An authorized person in an LLC is a member or an individual who may or may not hold membership but have other roles in the limited liability company.
+Those roles include signing legal documents, participating in the board of directors meetings, and approving business transactions.
 It includes your noncommercial agent.

 Are LLC Owners Liable?